How to Make Workplace Safety a Priority

 - Improve corporate reputation.
 Your company’s reputation influences everything from how customers perceive you to your ability to attract top talent.
 A commitment to worker safety helps support your reputation as a great place to work.

 - Save money.
 Safety training helps prevent injuries and absences that increase operating costs.
 Providing evidence of ongoing safety education may also help reduce the cost of insurance.
-And, in the event that an accident does occur, providing proof that you took all reasonable steps to prevent the incident can help reduce any penalties that may be levied against you.
+And, if an accident does occur, providing proof that you took all reasonable steps to prevent the incident can help reduce any penalties that may be levied against you.

 - New employees and those changing jobs should receive a safety briefing and overview of standard safety policies and procedures.